These conditions relate to the Arts Recovery Fund.

 If you need further assistance, or to discuss your application, please contact firstname.lastname@example.org.

-- Before you proceed, if you have received funding from Arts South Australia before, check that all previous funding is acquitted (check with us if you are unsure).
+- Check that all previous funding from Art South Australia is acquitted (contact us if you are unsure).

-- Click on ‘Apply’ to access the online application form.
+- Click on the 'Apply Now' link on the relevant category page to access the application form.

 Support material assists assessors in their understanding of your application and should be relevant to your proposal and best demonstrate the quality of your current and recent past work.